 - Become familiar with support services and resources

-The Advising Center is located on the lower level of Lech Walesa Hall, west side, in Room LWH-0027.
+The Advising Center is located on the lower level of Lech Walesa Hall, west side, in Room LWH 0027.
 Advisors meet with students by appointment and during walk-in hours.
-Walk-in hours are Monday through Friday from 8:00 a.m. to 4:00 p.m.
-We also have appointments available.
+Advisors are available Monday to Wednesday, 8 a.m. to 5:30 p.m. and Thursday to Friday, 8 a.m. to 4:30 p.m.
 Please note that walk-in hours and appointment availability are subject to change during University orientations, holidays and other special events.
 Please call our office at (773) 442-5470 before your visit to confirm our availability or to schedule an appointment.
-During peak registration periods the Center gets busy and wait times may be lengthy, particularly between 12:00 p.m. and 3:00 p.m.
+During peak registration periods the Center gets busy and wait times may be lengthy, particularly between noon and 3 p.m.
 Please try to plan accordingly.

 Northeastern Illinois University again ranks in Top 15 nationally for least debt